Homebrew/homebrew-cask/doc/reporting_bugs/pre_bug_report.md

-Before reporting a bug, lets make sure everything is right with your setup.
+Before reporting a bug, let’s make sure everything is right with your setup.

 When reporting bugs, remember that Homebrew-Cask is an independent project from Homebrew.
 Do your best to direct bug reports to the appropriate project.
 If your command started with `brew cask`, bring the bug to us first.